 A. The Parties agree to the following procedures to designate arbitrators to be used for all disputes properly referred by either Party for disposition under the provisions of this Article.

 B. The party invoking arbitration (moving party) shall request a list of seven (7) arbitrators from the Federal Mediation and Conciliation Service (FMCS) by submitting an appropriate request to the FMCS including payment of any panel fee within five (5) workdays after the date arbitration is invoked.
 The Party requesting the panel list shall specify that the arbitrators be members of the American Arbitration Association (AAA) and that the panel contain arbitrators within reasonable proximity to the site of the dispute.
-In addition, for grievances involving allegations of equal employment opportunity (EEO) discrimination, only arbitrators with experience in EEO or civil rights case law will be requested.
 The moving party will request that the FMCS serve a copy of the panel list on both Parties (NTEU President and ASA, or designee).

 C. The hearing will be held within the commuting area of the site of the dispute.
 The site of the dispute is defined as the location of the grievant's official duty station.
 For employees whose official duty station is their home due to telework arrangements, the site of the dispute will be the official duty station the employee would otherwise be assigned to, but for the telework arrangement.
 The site of the dispute for grievances designated as National (not an employee grievance invoked by the Union) is Washington D.C.
 The Agency will secure a location for the hearing within the Agency's facilities.
 Each party will be responsible for any travel-related expenses and per diem associated with travel to the location of the hearing for its advocates and witnesses.